j4g3rOS/CV/README.md

 - Standarisation of hardware / software solutions for Enterprise
 - Reorganization of Service Desk and creation of the methodologies, policies, sop's in enviroments with lack of existing technical documentation
-- MDM migrations
+- MDM migrations for Enterprise
-- Windows migrations across multiple organizations
+- Windows migrations across for Enterprise
-- Packaging applications and solutions for enterprise
+- Packaging applications and solutions for Enterprise
 - Implementation of hardened security policies and methodologies for endpoints
 - Standardized deployment of methodologies for various platforms
-- Development of Standard Operational Procedures for enterprise
+- Development of Standard Operational Procedures for Enterprise
 - Led procurement initiatives and vendor relationship / management of hardware / software

 ## 🌱 Current Focus